AmazingSAR/midoo/README.md

-# midoo
+# Midoo
-A workflow framework for common algorithm
+Midoo is a workflow framework for common algorithm.